X

 • Use Google Analytics to compare the bounce rates to other websites.

-• Analyze bounce rate per page and then by channel to determine the type of content that influences the likelihood of bounce rates.
+• Analyze the bounce rate per page and then by channel to determine the type of content that influences the likelihood of bounce rates.

 8. Watch Traffic Sources